-Earlier this year when we asked for topics that you all wanted advice and insight on, quite a few people asked us (some variation of) this question… How often should my cat “go?”
+When we asked for topics that you all wanted advice and insight on, quite a few people asked us (some variation of) this question… How often should my cat go?

 - your cat’s age (kittens typically defecate more often than adult cats)

 - what and how much you feed them